EndPointCorp/end-point-blog/2012/03/28/cancan-railsadmin.html.md

-I've written about [Rails Admin](https://github.com/sferik/rails_admin) a lot lately.
-One thing I haven't written about is how it can leverage [CanCan](https://github.com/ryanb/cancan) for user authorization.
+I’ve written about [Rails Admin](https://github.com/sferik/rails_admin) a lot lately.
+One thing I haven’t written about is how it can leverage [CanCan](https://github.com/ryanb/cancan) for user authorization.
 Once a user is authenticated via [Devise](https://github.com/plataformatec/devise), CanCan adds an additional layer for you to control how users can access and interact with data from the admin.

 ### A Simple Example